anio-software/enkore-private.target-js-factory/README.md

 # 🍀 @fourtune/realm-js

-This package is used for all fourtune JavaScript/TypeScript projects.
+This package is used for all fourtune TypeScript projects.

 > [!WARNING]
 > 🚧 This project is still heavily under construction and not ready for any real serious project.